theonize/rediscovering_the_bible/README.md

 ## Mission

 To present the Bible to modern man from it's origins.
 The Bible was not written to us.
 However, it was written for us - individually and catholically.
 We desire to learn biblical truths together.
 Moreover, we desire to solve problems by invoking spiritual Biblical action.

+## Request a Topic

+You can request that a specific topic be addressed by [clicking here]() and filling out the form in detail.